Collaborative Gym: A Framework for Enabling and Evaluating Human-Agent Collaboration: Experiment

 We recruited human participants with relevant expertise or practical needs to collaborate with Collaborative Agent with Situational Planning powered by \texttt{gpt-4o} in \system (Real).
 In total, 99 unique individuals participated in the study, contributing 150 human-agent collaboration trajectories.
 These trajectories consist of 6.3k actions performed by human-agent teams and over 77k words of verbal communication.
 We ask humans to rate the final outcome on a 1-5 scale (1: ``Extremely dissatisfied'', 2: ``Somewhat dissatisfied'', 3: ``Neutral'', 4: ``Somewhat satisfied'', 5: ``Extremely satisfied'').
 All Task Performance scores are normalized to the range $[0,1]$ according to \refsec{sec:eval}.
 Appendix~\ref{appendix:human_eval} includes more human evaluation details.

-Consistent with the simulated condition, collaborative agents outperform autonomous agents across all tasks in the real condition.
+\textbf{Collaborative agents lead to higher Task Performance and Overall Satisfaction.}\quad Consistent with the simulated condition, collaborative agents outperform autonomous agents across all tasks in the real condition in terms of Task Performance.
 The Delivery Rate reaches 100\% because human participants are proactive in ensuring task completion.
 However, Overall Satisfaction with the collaboration process varies by task.
 In Tabular Analysis, which achieves the highest Overall Satisfaction of 4.06, the agent handles most of the work in writing, executing, and interpreting code, while humans primarily contribute by posing new questions for further analysis.
 In contrast, the Related Work task receives low satisfaction scores (3.06 out of 5 where 3 indicates ``Neutral'' on the Likert scale), as users often come with domain expertise and strong preferences regarding how relevant papers should be organized.
 Therefore, users frequently need to provide step-by-step instructions to guide the collaboration, as reflected in the low $H_{\text{init}}$ score, which indicates unbalanced initiative-taking.
 These findings align with the idea that task difficulty in human-AI collaboration depends not only on technical complexity but also on user expectations and expertise \citep{spitzer2023perception}.

+\textbf{Users voluntarily allocate 21-32\% of their actions to direct environment control.}\quad To assess whether dual control provides meaningful additional flexibility for human users, we further compute UserEnvActRatio, the proportion of user actions taken directly on the task environment relative to all user actions which also include the collaboration acts.
+This metric quantifies how often users choose to intervene in the environment rather than only communicate with the agent, thereby indicating the extent to which users actually leverage dual control.
+Across the three tasks studied in this work, users voluntarily allocate 21-32\% of their actions to direct environment control, demonstrating that users actively value and exploit this complementary interaction channel.
+Notably, UserEnvActRatio is highest for the Related Work task, suggesting that users rely more on dual control when a task demands fine-grained edits or when they possess stronger domain knowledge that they wish to directly apply.